marcodejongh/boardsesh/README.md

 We also use https://github.com/lemeryfertitta/BoardLib for creating the database.
 Many thanks to @lemeryfertitta for making this project possible!!

+## IOS support
+Unfortunately mobile safari doesn't support web bluetooth.
+So to use this website on your phone you could install a ios browser that does have web ble support, for example: https://apps.apple.com/us/app/bluefy-web-ble-browser/id1492822055

+Bluefy is what I tested boardsesh in on my iphone and it worked like expected.

 ## Current status

 Basic board use works, and the app already has queue controls, open to feedback and contributions!